Robert Leo Maslamoney, South Africa: I always keep a little bit of Denmark with me

 Strong values as key to success

-Particularly, smaller Danish companies might think that the business climate in Africa is too unfamiliar to succeed in, but if one doesn’t get carried away, remains true to ones own values and norms and build strong and sustainable relationships based on trust, there should be no worry, according to Robert Leo Maslamoney.
-His own method to success is clear;
+Particularly, smaller Danish companies might think that the business climate in Africa is too unfamiliar to succeed in, but if one doesn’t get carried away, remains true to ones own values and norms, and builds strong and sustainable relationships based on trust, there should be no concern, according to Robert Leo Maslamoney.
+His own method of success is clear;

 I always make sure to keep a little bit of Denmark with me because the dominant values of the country resonate with my own, privately and professionally, he says